 According to Sony, the PULSE 3D Wireless Headset offers up to 12 hours of playback on a single charge, and in our testing we found the headset actually exceeds that, though not by all that much.
 Playing audio at a consistent output of ~75dB, this headset lasts 13 hours, 24 minutes.
 Battery performance like this is pretty low for a gaming headset—headsets of similar prices frequently pass 24 hours of playtime, and sometimes even crack 30 hours.
 You can always use the 3.5mm connection when your battery runs out, at least.

-Gaming with the Sony PULSE 3D Wireless Headset
+What is gaming like with the Sony PULSE 3D Wireless Headset?

 Again, the quality of the gaming experience with the Sony PULSE 3D Wireless Headset varies depending on a lot of factors.
 If the headset fits well on your head and ears, it’s very comfortable, and very well suited to long multi-hour gaming sessions, though you may find yourself recharging it more often than you’d like.